Atinuke-Manuels/TODO_LIST_JS_ASSIGNMENT/READme.md

  - Delete task
  - Clear All tasks

-## I was also suppose to ensure the data was saved to local storage so that when the page is refreshed the tasks are still visible.
-Unfortunately I am currently unable to acheive it perfectly.
+### I was also suppose to ensure the data was saved to local storage so that when the page is refreshed the tasks are still visible.
+Unfortunately I am currently unable to acheive this perfectly.